Kokonico/ObjLog/README.md

 # ObjLog
 > logging, Objectified

+## Notice

+this repo is a living repository, and the master branch is not guaranteed to be stable.
+If you want to use this library in a project, please use a release version, or a tagged commit. it is always in the works, and new features are being added all the time!

 ## what is this?
 This is a logging library for python.
 It is designed to be simple to use, and easy to understand.